fabri1983/menuapp/README.md

 You can compile using next maven profiles: `local` (default), `test`, `stage`, or `prod`.
 Each of them presents different configurations according the target environment you want to deploy at.
 Pay attention that `prod` profile truncates the filtered resource so it fails fast.
 You must provide your own production ready config file.
 See next section.

-Note: if you don't have git.exe in your %PATH% (or $PATH) environment variable then use `-Dmaven.buildNumber.skip=true`
+Note: if you don't have git in your %PATH% (or $PATH) environment variable then use `-Dmaven.buildNumber.skip=true`
 ```sh
 cd menuapp
 mvn clean install